kadojs/kado/doc/Session.md

 * `res` {object} HTTP Response object.
 * `options` {object} settings for the session instance see `Session.getMiddleware()`
-* Return {Promise} resolve when the session is restored from storage.
+* Return {Promise} resolve when the session restore completes.

 *Internal Use*